guillermohernandez/frontend-intermediate-textbook/apps/PigLatin.md

 # Pig Latin

 In your `frontend-intermediate-workbook`, open up `apps/PigLatin.js`.
 In it you'll see a function `pigLatin(word)`.
 This is where your app logic will go.
+To run your program, you can run `node path/to/PigLatin.js`, to run the tests you can run `mocha path/to/PigLatin.js`.

 ## Spec 1 - Convert simple word
 ### Step 1.1 - Break down the word